PE & Sports Premium

 · Increased number of children engaging in competitions and clubs (including less-active children)

-The government is providing additional funding of £150 million per annum until 2020 to improve provision of physical education (PE) and sport in primary schools.
+The government is providing additional funding of £320 million this academic year (2020-21) to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - will be allocated to primary school Headteachers.

 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.